shehabadel/node-cronelda/README.md

 ## Trade-offs
-1. I decided to delegate running jobs to another module called “daemon” which runs in a child process whenever the API’s start() method is called.
+1. I decided to delegate running jobs to another module called “daemon” which runs in a child process whenever the Scheduler's start() method is called.

 Why did I go with this approach?